Skip to main content

 One to five years--

 From 31 March 2022, the MoTO may be extended from year to year until ended by either party giving six months’ notice.
-It is anticipated this arrangement will continue until 31 March 2025.
+It is anticipated this arrangement will continue in the short term and at least until 31 March 2026.

 8. Capital Commitments